alorman/WLED-working-fork/usermods/ASL_v2/readme.md

 | Train brightness (intensity) | train pixels |
 | Station brightness (custom1) | station pixels |

-The old hand-rolled per-pixel crossfade is gone — transitions are left to the WLED core, and color changes in the UI apply instantly without waiting for the next plot cycle.
+Trains render with two-LED anti-aliasing: a sprite at LED 47.4 lights LED 47 at 60% and LED 48 at 40% coverage, with weights boosted through a perceptual (inverse-gamma, exponent `ASL_AA_GAMMA` = 2.2) curve so apparent brightness stays constant mid-glide.
+New trains fade in (`ASL_FADE_MS` = 400 ms), vanished trains get one plot cycle of grace (live data routinely drops a train for one fetch) then fade out, and moves larger than `ASL_TELEPORT_LEDS` (8) dissolve out+in instead of gliding — junk or reacquired API data, or a turnback at a terminal (direction is part of the sprite identity).
+UI transitions are left to the WLED core, and color changes apply instantly without waiting for the next plot cycle.

 ## Setup